 A surprising interior with a modern yet contextual exterior come together in this speculative house.
-The block where this house is located, on Chicago's north side, is comprised of predominantly wood frame, gabled 1 1/2 or 2 story houses.
+The block where this house is located, on Chicago's north side, is comprised of predominantly wood frame, gabled one-and-a-half or two-story houses.
 We took that contextual clue and modernized it, maintaining a somewhat traditional form while streamlining the elements.
-The covered front porch, for example, is a traditional element, but appears here without roof supporting columns which we achieved by cantilevering the second floor.
+The covered front porch, for example, is a traditional element, but appears here without roof supporting columns—an effect achieved by cantilevering the second floor.

 The contractor/developer cleverly applied engineered laminated lumber, typically used for structural purposes only, to the stair and fireplace surround.
 Ripping the beam into strips, sanding the strips, and applying a clearcoat finish delivers a honey-toned wood warmth to the space and a visual centerpiece to the house.